 Do not cook with polyunsaturated fats such as corn, peanut, sunflower, and safflower oils as they contain essential fatty acids that transform into unhealthy forms with heat.
 This means that you need to avoid fried foods whenever possible.
 However, these oils are safe to add to foods after they have been cooked.

 The adrenal fatigue diet offers the solution for nutritious meal plans for optimal health.
 It also helps you adopt excellent eating habits for both the body and mind.
-By eliminating sugar crashes and keeping energy levels stable, you will feel better throughout the day and achieve greater health and longevity.
-Here are some general tips for establishing your healthy diet:
+By eliminating sugar crashes and keeping energy levels stable, you are likely to feel better throughout the day and achieve greater health and longevity.
+Here are some general tips for establishing a healthier diet:

-If you need more information on a healthy diet for adrenal fatigue, then talk to our team by clicking here or calling on +1 (626) 571-1234.
+If you need more information on a healthy diet for adrenal fatigue, then you can talk to our team by clicking here or calling us at +1 (626) 571-1234.

 Following the Adrenal Fatigue Diet is crucial for recovering from Adrenal Fatigue Syndrome, or AFS.
 Proper nutrition is one of the key components to healing the adrenal glands and there are certain foods that must be avoided to ensure additional stress is not placed on the body.